-Add to that cybercrime for fraudulent and malicious purposes and sadly what was once the promise of global parity and equity for all humans now actively works against them.
-Scams, identity theft, revenge content, propaganda, harassment, the child sexual assault trade, human trafficking, targeted bullying etc are now some of the biggest players.
+Add to that cybercrime for fraudulent and malicious purposes and ICT, sadly, which was once the promise of global parity and equity for all humans can now actively work against them.
+Scams, identity theft, revenge content, propaganda, harassment, the child sexual assault trade, human trafficking, targeted online bullying etc are now some of the biggest players.
 Many of the big techs are focused on money and are difficult to bring into line when it comes to social issues and values and norms and anything that affects their profits.